Extraterrestrial life: Cosmic pluralism

-Cosmic pluralism, the plurality of worlds, or simply pluralism, describes the philosophical belief in numerous "worlds" in addition to Earth, which might harbor extraterrestrial life.
+Cosmic pluralism, the plurality of worlds, or simply pluralism, describes the philosophical belief in numerous "worlds" in addition to Earth, which might harbour extraterrestrial life.
 The earliest recorded assertion of extraterrestrial human life is found in ancient scriptures of Jainism.
 There are multiple "worlds" mentioned in Jain scriptures that support human life.
-These include, among others, Bharat Kshetra, Mahavideh Kshetra, Airavat Kshetra, and Hari kshetra.
-Medieval Muslim writers like Fakhr al-Din al-Razi and Muhammad al-Baqir supported cosmic pluralism on the basis of the Qur'an.
-Chaucer's poem The House of Fame engaged in medieval thought experiments that postulated the plurality of worlds.
+These include, among others, Bharat Kshetra, Mahavideh Kshetra, Airavat Kshetra, and Hari Kshetra.
+Mediaeval Muslim writers like Fakhr al-Din al-Razi and Muhammad al-Baqir supported cosmic pluralism on the basis of the Qur'an.
+Chaucer's poem The House of Fame engaged in mediaeval thought experiments that postulated the plurality of worlds.
 However, those ideas about other worlds were different from the current knowledge about the structure of the universe, and did not postulate the existence of planetary systems other than the Solar System.
-When those authors talk about other worlds, they talk about places located at the center of their own systems, and with their own stellar vaults and cosmos surrounding them.
+When those authors talk about other worlds, they talk about places located at the centre of their own systems, and with their own stellar vaults and cosmos surrounding them.

 The Greek ideas and the disputes between atomists and Aristotelians outlived the fall of the Greek empire.
 The Great Library of Alexandria compiled information about it, part of which was translated by Islamic scholars and thus survived the end of the Library.
 Baghdad combined the knowledge of the Greeks, the Indians, the Chinese and its own scholars, and the knowledge expanded through the Byzantine Empire.
 From there it eventually returned to Europe by the time of the Middle Ages.
 However, as the Greek atomist doctrine held that the world was created by random movements of atoms, with no need for a creator deity, it became associated with atheism, and the dispute intertwined with religious ones.
 Still, the Church did not react to those topics in a homogeneous way, and there were stricter and more permissive views within the church itself.

 The first known mention of the term 'panspermia' was in the writings of the 5th-century BC Greek philosopher Anaxagoras.
 He proposed the idea that life exists everywhere.